-1. Make a note of the traffic through certain areas of the office, and the ways in which space is used—or not.
+1. Make a note of the traffic through certain areas of the workplace, and the ways in which space is used-or not.
 In the course of this mental inventory, you may even uncover ways to improve or maximize your space usage as a side-benefit to your cleaning plan development.
 For instance, you may find areas you don’t need to attend to for cleaning purposes.
 They may turn out to be underutilized real estate.

 2. Look through your office one area at a time, and note the high-touch areas in each.
 Some of the typical transmission vectors in spaces include: